nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2020/index.md

 mapping is weird and the 40 column screen is small.
 So I want to get my tools on the outside and just boot a disk image.

+## Notation & Encodings

+A quick note re: notation, the Apple 2 era tended to write numbers as hexadecimal, starting with `$` eg: `$A9`.
+Most numbers are single bytes, but addresses are 16 bits, written like `$3FFF`.
+The 6502 is little endian, so this would be stored in memory as `$FF $3F`.

+Also note that the Apple 2 is described as supporting ASCII, but earlier Apples had no lower case characters and stored normal letters with the high bit set, so for example `HELLO` is stored as `$C8 $C5 $CC $CC $CF`.

 ## Files under DOS

 [a2tools](https://github.com/catseye/a2tools) does a good job of manipulating